Kolsha/grokking_sdi/key_characteristics_of_distributed_systems.md

   - Vertical scale: add more resources(CPU, RAM, Storgae, etc.) to the same server.

 ## 2. Reliability
+**Reliability is the probability a system will fail in a given period.**

+If **a distributed system keeps delivering its services even when one of its software or hardware components fail,**
+this system is consider reliable.

+- **Why does a system need to be reliable ?**
+Avoid single point of failure.

+- **How to be reliable ?**
+**Through redundancy of both the software components and data(i.e. another server that has the exact same replica of the data).** If there is any failing machine, this failing machine will be replaced by another healthy one, **ensuring the completion** of the requested task.

 ## 3. Availability
 ## 4. Efficiency